 There is a good bit of science and practical know-how behind this brisket process.
 I will gladly provide further explanation of any part of it.

 Eat wisely and well my friends.
 I don’t know that brisket is really worth it, but “if your going to play the game you got to learn to play it right” (use an optimal preparation technique).
-There’s no reason to over spend on smoke-cooking units, spice rubs. cooking accessory gadgets, supplies or other barbecue related items.
+There’s no reason to over spend on smoke-cooking units, spice rubs. cooking accessory gadgets, supplies or other barbecue related items; the brisket itself has now moved from being an underutilized inexpensive cut to being relatively costly.
 You won’t hear that kind of talk anywhere else because others are either trying to sell you something themselves or are trying to make money off advertising sponsors who are trying to sell you things that you don’t really need.
 Even University Extension offices have to be mindful not to offend potential money donors, business or private.